Atmosphere of Venus: Proposed missions

 Russian space science plans include the launch of the Venera-D (Venus-D) probe in 2029.
 The main scientific goals of the Venera-D mission are investigation of the structure and chemical composition of the atmosphere and investigation of the upper atmosphere, ionosphere, electrical activity, magnetosphere, and escape rate.
 It has been proposed to fly together with Venera-D an inflatable aircraft designed by Northrop Grumman, called Venus Atmospheric Maneuverable Platform (VAMP).

 The High Altitude Venus Operational Concept (HAVOC) is a NASA concept for a crewed exploration of Venus.
 Rather than traditional landings, it would send crews into the upper atmosphere, using dirigibles.
 Other proposals from the late 2010s include VERITAS, Venus Origins Explorer, VISAGE, and VICI.
 In June 2018, NASA also awarded a contract to Black Swift Technologies for a concept study of a Venus glider that would exploit wind shear for lift and speed.

 In June 2021, NASA selected the DAVINCI+ mission to send an atmospheric probe to Venus in the late 2020s.
-DAVINCI+ will measure the composition of Venus' atmosphere to understand how it formed and evolved, as well as determine whether the planet ever had an ocean.
-The mission consists of a descent sphere that will plunge through the planet's thick atmosphere, making measurements of noble gases and other elements to understand Venus' climate change.
-This will be the first U.S.-led mission to Venus' atmosphere since 1978.
+DAVINCI+ will measure the composition of Venus's atmosphere to understand how it formed and evolved, as well as determine whether the planet ever had an ocean.
+The mission consists of a descent sphere that will plunge through the planet's thick atmosphere, measuring noble gases and other elements to understand Venus's climate change.
+This will be the first U.S.-led mission to Venus's atmosphere since 1978.